theaquaprojekt/theaquaprojekt.github.io/index.md

     return eta_prime
 ```

-### Linear Relation Between $\eta$ and $\eta'$
+### Linear Relation Between \(\eta\) and \(\eta'\)

 Each colored scatter plot corresponds to a separate runs, performed on different days.
 As shown in the plot below, each run yields a slightly different slope, indicating changes in experimental conditions.
 The observed deviations are primarily due to noise.
-Additionally, the detector offset shifts the x-axis, so $\eta$ does not reach zero.
+Additionally, the detector offset shifts the x-axis, so \(\eta\) does not reach zero.

 <!-- - Slope: 1.79
 - Intercept: -0.12 -->